kaushikjadhav01/COVID-19-Detection-Flask-App-based-on-Chest-X-rays-and-CT-Scans/README.md

 The article for the project was selected and published in <b>Towards Data Science</b>:<br> https://towardsdatascience.com/covid-19-detector-flask-app-based-on-chest-x-rays-and-ct-scans-using-deep-learning-a0db89e1ed2a

+# NOTE ----- DO THIS BEFORE SETUP -----
+The dataset and models of the repository have been moved to Google Drive due to expiry of my Github LFS.
+So please download the zip file from <b><a href="https://drive.google.com/file/d/1dA-rdmDmCGa3xxW5KpfLJdo7M54lPcQq/view?usp=sharing">here</a></b>, extract it and replace the above data and models folder with these. <b>Make sure you follow these steps otherwise Flask App will not work properly.
+Also make sure you have PYTHON V 3.8.5.
+Other versions might not be supported</b>

 # Dataset
 The dataset for the project was gathered from two sources:
 1. Chest X-ray images (1000 images) were obtained from: https://github.com/ieee8023/covid-chestxray-dataset